Skip to main content

 Wiring Configuration

-WPC recommends users set the limit switch to Dark-ON mode (as shown on the right in the figure above, short L and VCC).
+WPC recommends that users set the limit switch to Dark-ON mode (as shown on the right side of the figure above, shorting L and VCC).

-• Configuration Reason: In this mode, if Broken Wire or Poor Contact occurs, the axis card input terminal will detect the signal state of the limit being triggered.
+• Reasoning: In this mode, if a broken wire or poor contact occurs, the axis card input will detect a triggered limit signal state.

-• Protection Mechanism: When the system determines that the limit has been triggered, the axis card will prohibit the motor from moving in that limit direction.
-Although this will cause the machine to stop temporarily, it can effectively avoid machine collision accidents caused by limit switch failure, ensuring the safety of equipment and personnel.
+• Protection Mechanism: When the system determines that a limit has been triggered, the axis card will prohibit the motor from moving towards that limit.
+Although this will cause the machine to stop temporarily, it effectively avoids crashes caused by limit switch failure, ensuring the safety of equipment and personnel.